Depression can and should be treated

 Depression isn’t just about feelings and behavior, but its strongest effects are on our brains.
-Depression predominantly affects our cognition, the way our brain perceives, emits, functions, processes, and so when these areas are affected, it makes sense that we may feel “slowed” or “not as sharp”.
-Many people feel that thier memory is worse, or that they just can’t focus anymore.
+So, it predominantly affects our cognition, the way our brain perceives, emits, functions, and processes.
+When these areas are affected, it makes sense that we may feel “slowed” or “not as sharp.”
+Many people feel that their memory is worse, or that they just can’t focus anymore.
 Others describe persistent brain fog.
-Luckily, all these symptoms improve once depression is treated.
+Luckily, all these symptoms improve with depression treatment.

 Get started with depression treatment in New York City today!

 One of our skilled depression therapists is ready to meet you when you’re ready to begin.
 The team at our practice located in New York City provides an array of services to meet your mental health needs.
 Whether you are struggling with anxiety, depression, bipolar disorder, or ADHD, you’ve come to the right place.
 Schedule a visit or an intro call with us to help you figure out the right fit for your treatment.